What is Maintenance of Certification?

 Maintenance of Certification in Plastic Surgery (MOC-PS®) is a program used to demonstrate the plastic surgeon's commitment to life-long learning and practice improvement throughout the certification years.

 Certificates issued since 1995 are valid for 10 years and all MOC-PS® requirements must be met in order to renew certification for an additional 10-year period.

 Prior to 1995, certificates were issued with no expiration date and valid indefinitely.
-Diplomates with lifetime certification are encouraged to participate (voluntarily) in the ABPS MOC-PS® Program.
+Diplomates with lifetime certification are expected and encouraged to participate (voluntarily) in the ABPS MOC-PS® Program.

 The following ABPS MOC-PS® Program requirements are aligned with the four basic components approved by all 24 Member Boards of the American Board of Medical Specialties (ABMS):

 - Verification of state medical license(s), hospital privileges, accreditation of nonhospital-based freestanding outpatient surgery centers, and peer review

 Life-long Learning & Self-Assessment

 - 150 CME credits in the previous three years

 Improvement in Medical Practice